newtpuandre/TPUDISCORDBOT/readme.md

 # TPU Discord bot

-A discord bot written in GO.
+A discord bot previously written in GO.
+Now rewritten in .net!

 Users can add and play sounds in a discord voice channel.
 All sounds are moderated by an administrator

-# Requirements
-* Go Version 1.11.0 or later
-* FFMPEG installed and working from PATH

-# Disclaimer
-The bot is provided as is.
-There are alot of spaghetti code and other weird solutions.